DigBioLab/ExpoSeq/README.md

 git clone https://github.com/nilshof01/ExpoSeq
 ```

-I have prepared an example jobscript for working on an LSF cluster.
+I have prepared an example jobscript for working on a LSF cluster.
 You can have a look under
 ```bash
 cd ExpoSeq/bash_processing
 nano example_LSF_cluster.sh